 - Using a 3" cookie cutter, biscuit cutter, or glass (whatever size will cut into the bread but still leave enough of the bread around the hole to stay together), cut a hole in the center of two slices of bread.
 Save the piece of bread you cut out if desired, especially if using a heart-shaped cutter.
 Set aside.

 - In a medium bowl, add one egg.
-Sprinkle the egg with the 1 tablespoon of flour and 1 tablespoon of sugar and whisk with a fork to combine.
-Add the two cups milk, ½ teaspoon black pepper, ½ teaspoon cayenne, and dash of salt.
+Sprinkle the egg with 1 Tablespoon flour and 1 Tablespoon sugar and whisk with a fork to combine.
+Add 2 cups milk, ½ teaspoon black pepper, ½ teaspoon cayenne, and dash of salt.
 Whisk very well to fully incorporate the egg and milk.

 - Heat the griddle to 325F°-350F° depending on how hot your griddle cooks.
 Melt a generous amount of butter on the griddle.
 Working quickly, first dip the bread that does not have a hole in it into the batter, covering both sides, and place on the griddle.
 Now dip the bread pieces for the egg in a hole into the batter, being careful with these pieces so the weight of the batter doesn't break the bread.
 Place these pieces on the griddle also.
 Dip the leftover shapes from your cutouts, if using, and place on griddle.
 Let all the bread griddle for a couple minutes until you can tell they're browned but not burning.